viant/mcp-toolbox/README.md

 - Without server auth, if the caller supplies `Authorization: Bearer <jwt>`, we still derive namespace from claims or fall back to `tkn-<md5>`; otherwise, the namespace defaults to `default`.

 Per-namespace separation in this repo:
 - GitHub: tokens, wait/wakeup keys, and repo tree caches are keyed by namespace.
-Debug logs show `ns=...` when saving.
+Elicitation is deduped per session and per namespace (no cross‑namespace suppression).
+Out‑of‑band flows include a `uuid` that binds the UI to the original namespace so token saves land in the correct scope.
-- Outlook: authentication records (disk/AFS), azidentity caches, in-memory clients/creds are keyed by namespace.
-Debug logs show `ns=...` and record URL when saving.
+- Outlook: authentication records (disk/AFS), azidentity caches, and in‑memory clients/creds are keyed by namespace.
+Concurrent acquisitions are serialized per ns+alias to avoid duplicate prompts.

 Important for remote deployments:
 - To guarantee isolation across concurrently connected users, run with both `-o` and `-i` (ID tokens) and ensure the client completes the BFF/auth flow.
 Otherwise, auth tokens or connections obtained under a weaker namespace (e.g., `default`) could be visible to other users via fallback behavior.
 - If you intentionally share credentials (e.g., a team-wide token), you may omit `-o/-i` and rely on the `default` namespace, but be aware this is shared across users.

 HTTP auth endpoints and BFF:
-- JSON-RPC (`/mcp`) calls are always mediated by the authorizer when `-o` is set.
+- JSON‑RPC (`/mcp`) calls are mediated by the authorizer when `-o` is set.
-- Custom HTTP auth endpoints (e.g., `/github/auth/*`, `/outlook/auth/*`) can either be wrapped with the authorizer or accept `Authorization: Bearer <id_token>` so that secret writes land in the correct namespace.
+- Custom HTTP auth endpoints (`/github/auth/*`, `/outlook/auth/*`) can be wrapped by the authorizer, or you can pass `Authorization: Bearer <id_token>` directly.
+GitHub’s OOB UI also uses a `uuid` to bind subsequent HTTP requests to the original namespace.

+GitHub checkout destination:
+- When `destDir` is not provided, checkouts are written under a namespaced path to avoid collisions:
+  - Parent: `storageDir` if set, else OS temp dir
+  - Final path: `<parent>/<namespace>__<alias>/gh_<owner>_<repo>`
+  - Example: `/tmp/alex@example.com__work/gh_viant_mdp`

 ## Secrets Storage Backends